nginxinc/nginx-azure-workshops/labs/lab5/readme.md

 :-------:|:------:
 ![Redis](media/nginx-azure-icon.png)| ![Redis](media/redis-icon.png)

-In this exerice, you will use Nginx for Azure to expose the `Redis Leader Service` running in AKS Cluster #2.
+In this exercise, you will use Nginx for Azure to expose the `Redis Leader Service` running in AKS Cluster #2.
 As Redis communicates with TCP instead of HTTP, the Nginx Stream Context will be used.
 Following Nginx Best Practices, and standard Nginx folders/files layout, the `TCP Stream context` configuration files will be created in a new folder, called `/etc/nginx/stream/`.

 1. Using the Nginx for Azure Console, modify the `nginx.conf` file, to enable the Stream Context, and include the appropriate config files.
 Place this stanza at the bottom of your nginx.conf file: